This set of Genetic Engineering Questions and Answers for Experienced people focuses on “Modifications in PCR – 2”.

 c) Fragment the sample DNA and ligate it to known sequence

 d) Tails are added enzymatically to the region of known sequence

-Explanation: Anchored PCR is based on the fact that only a piece of sequence is known and thus only one primer.
-The known sequence is attached to the required region of amplification and is further used as second priming site.
+Explanation: Anchored PCR is based on the fact that only a piece of the sequence is known and thus only one primer.
+The known sequence is attached to the required region of amplification and is further used as a second priming site.
 The sample DNA is fragmented and ligated to known sequence.
 Also, enzymatically tails are added to the sample DNA or to the molecules formed after first round of synthesis.
 This tail can be further used as a primer.